Semester 1 – Fall

 Ultrasound Scanning I

 This hands-on simulation laboratory course will introduce sonographic scanning techniques of the liver, biliary system, kidneys and spleen.
 Labs will include patient identification, informed consent, patient safety, ergonomics, hand hygiene and professionalism.
-You will have opportunities to practice the various imaging protocols in a simulated laboratory setting.
+You will have opportunities to practice the various imaging protocols in a simulated laboratory setting by scanning your peers.
 Competency in performing the procedures will be evaluated throughout the course.
+The course will have weekly synchronous and asynchronous material.
 The topics and skills will be reinforced in USUS123, and SCUS131 and the clinical semesters CLUS130/240.

 Professional Practice I

 This is the first of two courses dealing with patient care and professionalism.
-This course will introduce students to principles and application of patient care and professionalism.
+This course will be conducted in a hybrid online and in-person format and will introduce students to principles and application of patient care and professionalism.
 The student will practice patient care skills and interact with standardized patients.
-These activities complement activities in concurrent with the USUS112 Ultrasound Scanning I course.
+These activities complement activities in concurrent with the USUS112 Ultrasound Scanning 1 course.
 Topics of professionalism, scope of practice, code of ethics, interprofessionalism, reflective practice, and team work, among others, will also be introduced.

 Semester 2 – Winter